-In conjunction with the Transaction, the Company has closed a concurrent private placement (the "Financing") of \$11,500,000 on December 22, 2010.
-The Company engaged MGI Securities Inc. and PI Financial Corp. as agents (the "Agents") in connection with the financing.
-Part of the financing was concluded on a non-brokered basis.
-The financing consisted of 10,000,000 subscription receipts ("Subscription Receipts") priced at \$1.00 per Subscription Receipt for gross proceeds of \$10,000,000 In addition the Agents fully exercised the option granted to them by the Company to sell an additional 1,500,000 Subscription receipts at the same issue price for additional proceeds of \$1,500,000.
-Upon completion of the Transaction each subscription receipt was automatically converted into one unit of the Company, each unit consisting of one common share of the company and one half of one share purchase warrant, each whole warrant entitling the holder to purchase one common share of the Company at a price of \$2.00 for 12 months (January 28, 2012).
-The Subscription Receipts and the underlying common shares and warrants were subject to a four month hold period that expired April 22, 2011.
-The gross proceeds less certain costs and expenses have been held in escrow until completion of the transaction.
+In conjunction with the Transaction, the Company closed a private placement (the "Financing") of \$11,500,000 on December 22, 2010.
+The Company engaged MGI Securities Inc. and PI Financial Corp. as agents (the "Agents") in connection with the financing; part of the financing was concluded on a non-brokered basis.
+The financing consisted of 11,500,000 subscription receipts ("Subscription Receipts") priced at \$1.00 per Subscription Receipt for gross proceeds of \$11,500,000.
+Upon completion of the Transaction, each subscription receipt was converted into one unit of the Company, each unit consisting of one common share of the company and one half of one share purchase warrant, and each whole warrant entitling the holder to purchase one common share of the Company at a price of \$2.00 for 12 months.
+Subsequent to the period end, on January 28, 2012, 5,765,950 unexercised warrants issued in connection with the private placement, expired.
+The gross proceeds, less certain costs and expenses, were held in escrow until completion of the transaction.
 The Company paid cash commissions of 6% of the gross proceeds raised on the brokered portion of the offering, and issued agent's warrants of 6% of the number of shares sold pursuant to the brokered portion of the offering.

 On April 14 and April 26, 2011, the Company completed a private placement of 8,180,906 and 1,025,123 Units respectively, at \$1.55 per unit for total proceeds of \$14,269,345.
 Each Unit consisted of one common share of the Company and one-half of one share purchase warrant, each whole warrant entitles the holder to purchase one common share of the Company at a price of \$2.25 for 12 months following closing.
 The Company paid its agents a 1% cash commission on the funds raised from certain purchasers (3,225,806 Units) and 6% cash commission on the remainder of the funds raised.
 The Company also issued 391,071 agent's warrants entitling the agents to purchase one common share of the Company at a price of \$2.25 for 12 months following closing.
-The securities issued under the Private Placement were subject to a hold period pursuant to applicable Canadian securities laws and the rules of the TSX Venture Exchange, which expired on August 15, 2011.
 Lion One has used the net proceeds of the Private Placement for exploration and development work on its projects in Fiji, principally the Tuvatu Gold Project and for general working capital purposes.